zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sonia: Wow, that’s great.
 I’d like a gift certifica te.

 Paul: We also have a sweepstake.
-Enter to win one o f three grand prizes: a TV, a Hawaiian vacation, and a brand new car!
+Enter to win one of three grand prizes: a TV, a Hawaiian vacation, and a brand new car!

 Sonia: Wow, I definitely want one of those.